wavefrontHQ/docs/pages/doc/dashboards_variables_v2.md

       * [Simple variable](#simple)
       * [List variable](#list)
       * [Dynamic variable](#dynamic)
-4. To make a dashboard variable invisible when the dashboard is not in Edit mode, click **Hide when not in edit mode**.
+4. To make a dashboard variable invisible when the dashboard is not in edit mode, click **Hide when not in edit mode**.
 The dashboard variable can still be used in ts() expressions and is visible in edit mode.

 ### Clone or Delete a Dashboard Variable